 Seek expert debt advice

-The first thing you should do is reach out for impartial debt advice to ensure a DRO is the right solution for your current financial situation.
+The first thing you should do before you apply for a DRO is to reach out for impartial debt advice from an approved adviser or approved intermediary.
+They will review your debt situation to determine if it’s the right solution for your current financial situation.

 Even if you qualify for a DRO, another debt solution may be better suited to your circumstances and make more financial sense in the long run.